Updated on April 29th, 2024 by Bob Ciura

 Valuation & Expected Returns

-We currently view a P/E ratio of 21 as fair value for Walmart stock.
-Investors should also note that retailers have typically not held P/E multiples above 20.
-If the valuation multiple were to revert to our fair value estimate by fiscal 2027, the company’s total returns would face a 180 basis point annualized headwind over this period of time.
+We currently view a P/E ratio of 23 as fair value for Walmart stock.
+If the valuation multiple were to revert to our fair value estimate over the next five years, the company’s total returns would decline by 2.0% per year.

 Walmart shares have performed very well for an extended period.
-While this has rewarded shareholders with strong returns, we view Walmart as a slightly overvalued stock right now.
+While this has rewarded shareholders with strong returns, we view Walmart stock as slightly overvalued.

 Aside from changes in the P/E multiple, Walmart should also generate returns from earnings growth and dividends.
 A projection of expected returns is below:

-In this scenario, Walmart is projected to generate a total return of just 7.8% per year over the next five years.
+Walmart stock is projected to generate a total return of 7.4% per year over the next five years.

 Final Thoughts